NapoleonWils0n/kodi-playercorefactory/linux/ssh-ffmpeg/README.md

 ## playercorefactory.xml

+edit the playercorefactory.xml and change user@sshserver to the username and server domain name or ip address
+you can also use a hostname defined in your ~/.ssh/config instead of the username@sshserver syntax

 ### Command line

 How to use the rip-ssh script
+Make sure you have set up ssh keys with your ssh server for password less login

 You need to specify username@sshserver or a hostname define in your ~/.ssh/config as the first argument to the rip-ssh script.
 The second argument passed to the script should be a text file contain a url, or a url in single quotes